AI and the Collapse of Organisational Memory

 Engineering practices are the repeatable habits that help teams protect quality under real delivery pressure.
 Code reviews, standards, documentation, onboarding, technical spikes, testing, and sensible metrics all belong here when they make the work clearer, more maintainable, and easier for others to inherit.

 Below you will find a subset of articles from my blog specifically about Engineering Practices.
 This is an area I have worked with for many years, and it has been a regular subject in my writing.
-There are nine articles collected together for you below.
+There are sixteen articles collected together for you below.

 AI can automate management reporting, but this article separates status theatre from judgement, coaching, accountability, and real prioritisation.